near/NEPs/text/0000-auto-unlock-with-safes.md

 - Safe can't be cloned or copied, so there are always only 1 instance of a particular safe.
 - Non-owner contracts can pass safes to other contracts and read the content, but can't modify the content of the safe.
 - Owner contract can modify the content of the safe, but not the automatic release promise.
-- Explain the proposal as if it was already implemented and you were teaching it to another developer.
-That generally means:

 ### Example: